 - “Expenses to improve telework capabilities for public employees to enable compliance with COVID-19 public health precautions.”

 To learn more about how to apply for the CARES Act, click HERE.
-Fill out the form below to reach out to an Applied Imaging sales consultant who can help guide how to apply the funds to improve your infrastructure.
+Fill out the form below to reach out to an Applied Innovation sales consultant who can help guide how to apply the funds to improve your infrastructure.